New England Patriots vs. Carolina Panthers NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- New England and its opponents have gone over the current 40.5-point total in five of eight games this season.
+- New England and its opponents have combined to put up more than 41 points in five of eight games this season.

-- The two teams combine to score 46.4 points per game, 5.9 more than the total in this contest.
+- The two teams combine to average 46.4 points per game, 5.4 more than the over/under in this contest.

-- The 40.4 combined points per game that these two squads have allowed this season are 0.1 fewer than the 40.5 total in this contest.
+- These two squads combine to allow 40.4 points per game, 0.6 fewer than this contest's over/under.

+- The Patriots and their opponents have scored an average of 45.3 points per game in 2020, 4.3 more than Sunday's total.

-- The 45.7 PPG average total in Panthers games this season is 5.2 points more than this game's over/under.
+- The 41-point total for this game is 4.7 points below the 45.7 points per game average total in Panthers games this season.

 Patriots stats and trends